ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   * ``default``: a boolean flag as described for *test_commits*.
   * ``force``: a boolean flag as described for *test_commits*.

+The following options are valid as keys in the ``_config`` dict under ``targets``:

+* ``custom_rosdep_urls``: a list of URLs containing rosdep sources.list.d entry files that are downloaded into /etc/ros/rosdep/sources.list.d at the beginning of the devel job.
+If unset, the job simply runs _rosdep init_ instead.

 Specific options in doc build files
 ---------------------------------------